esa-kian/shredder/README.md

 ## Features

-- **Automatic CRUD API Generation**: Generates Create, Read, Update, and Delete endpoints for each entity.
+- **Command-Line CRUD Generation**: Generate Create, Read, Update, and Delete endpoints for each entity by running a single command.
 - **Model-Based Table Creation**: Reads model files from the `migration` directory, checks for existing tables, and creates them if they do not already exist.
-- **Easy Configuration**: Set up connection details and other configurations easily using a `.env` file.
+- **Easy Configuration**: Configure connection details and other settings easily using a `.env` file.
 - **Modular Architecture**: Easily extend and customize generated controllers and routes.

 ## Installation